Kristina01111000/Drws_site/README.md

 get an update on when the app will be done, is it actually soon? like in a couple months?

-- figure out which email plugin to use, i think just keep using constant contact, its still the best, the other ones look like they have similar prices for the email chains, if they even have them
 - figure out why peepso autoupdate isn't working
 - does he still want to use groups?
 - use google analytics to see about scorecard, or just use the app?